adityaxxz/Foundry-Cheatsheet/README.md

 }
 ```

 Here, we are using `assertEq` to assert equality.
-You can view all of the assertion functions available [here](https://book.getfoundry.sh/reference/ds-test.html#asserting).

 The default behavior for `forge test` is to only display a summary of passing and failing tests.
 You can control this behavior by increasing the verbosity (using the `-v` flag).
 Each level of verbosity adds more information: